Junge Welt: History and profile

 The paper was published by Verlag Junge Welt GmbH during the East German era.
 The paper was allegedly sold for a symbolic price of 1 Mark to a West Berlin publishing house in 1991.
-It was relaunched in 1994, after German reunification and the effective dissolution of the FDJ, as Germany's most left-wing daily newspaper.
+It was relaunched in 1994, after German reunification and the effective dissolution of the Free German Youth as Germany's most left-wing daily newspaper.
 The new editorial team included both East and West German authors of different left factions.
 In 1997, a schism between these two camps led to the eventual foundation of the weekly Jungle World, which since strongly denounced anti-Zionist views upheld by their former colleagues.
-The newspaper has been accused by six of its own authors and others of not singling out Mahmoud Ahmadinejad and Iran for criticism over their nuclear "ambitions".
+The newspaper has been criticised by six of its own authors and others for not being sufficiently critical of Mahmoud Ahmadinejad and Iran in relation to their nuclear "ambitions".